xcoder86/HARDTIMES-MODS-XC/BigLife_MODPKG/XC_README_EN.txt

 - Donut Book (Recipe for Workbench)
 - Home Phone Book (Recipe for Workbench)

-NEW CLOTHING & CO.
-(50):
+NEW CLOTHING (50):
-- 11 new Hairstyles got added
+- 11 new Hairstyles got added to the Game
-- Business Hat Collection added (12 hats)
+- Business Hat Collection added (12 Hats)
-- Business Dress Collection added (6 shirts / suits)
+- Business Dress Collection added (6 Shirts / Suits)
-- Fancy Clothes (17 new shirts for you and NPC's)
+- Fancy Clothes (17 new Shirts for you and NPC's)
-- Michael's shirt (clothes)
+- Michael's shirt (Clothes)
-- Romana's shirt (clothes)
+- Romana's shirt (Clothes)
 - XCoder's Shirt (Clothes)
 - BigDealer Hat (Clothes)

 GLOBAL BUSINESS (4):
-- from now on you can make your own cigarettes!
+- from now on you can make your own Cigarettes!
 - Shop opening times improved
 - Shop offers & quantities improved
 - Shop prices adjusted (balancing)

 NPC ORIENTED (3):
-- Events are now asking for different substances & pizza, popcorn!
+- Events are now asking for different Substances & Pizza, Popcorn!
-- Civilians are now walking around in a wider variety of clothes
+- Civilians are now walking around in a wider variety of Clothes
-- the smuggler now has a larger selection for you
+- the Smuggler now has a larger Selection for you!

 NEW FISH SPECIES (1):
-- Donut fish
+- Donut Fish

 OTHER ADJUSTMENTS (6):
 - The entire money system has been balanced
-- New tasks summarized: 38 pieces (more to follow)
+- New tasks summarized: +60 (more to follow)
 - Many graphics have been optimized or renewed (+ Growing graphics optimized)
 - Water bottles (x5) can now be manufactured in the workbench using 2x plastic parts as standard
 - Shopping cart graphic has been changed (for testing purposes)
 - new Eastereggs

 -----------------------